 *Smoking

-*Being over 55 years of a
+*Being over 55 years of age

 ليست هناك تعليقات: